A segment is a grouping of your audience who share common attributes. Segmentation helps you get the right message to the right people.

-For example, people in a 30-day trial that have not completed a purchase.
-Or, customers whose membership expires next month.
+Examples of segments include people in a 30-day trial who have not completed a purchase or customers whose membership expires next month.

-Once a segment is identified, you can targeted the segment with specific messages using the channels most appropriate for that segment.
+Once you identify a segment, you can target the segment with specific messages using the channels most appropriate for that segment.
 And, using personalization, content is uniquely targeted at each individual.

-The end result is each person receives content targeted and personalized to them, through the channel (email, text messaging, push, etc.) most appropriate to them.
+The end result is each person receives content targeted and personalized to them, through the channel (email, text messaging, push notification, etc.) most appropriate to them.

 Sounds great.
 But where do you start?
 With data.